MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_SWITCH_MQTT.md

     - `pMqttPublishQueue`: datatype *POINTER TO FB_MqttPublishQueue*, pointer to the MQTT queue to publish messages.
     - `pMqttCallbackCollector`: datatype *SD_MQTT.CallbackCollector*, pointer to the MQTT callback collector, required to register FB for subscriptions on a certain topic.

-- PublishRecived: callback method called by the callbackcollector when a message is received on the subscribed topic by the callbackcollector.
+- PublishReceived: callback method called by the callbackcollector when a message is received on the subscribed topic by the callbackcollector.

 ### __MQTT Event Behaviour__
 Requires method call `InitMQTT` to enable MQTT capabilities.